Neha/SASS-workshop/readme.md

 # :crystal_ball: Let's learn SASS :crystal_ball:

+## WELCOME
+Hello, welcome to this workshop.
+This repo is for the [code-lab](https://www.meetup.com/jslovers-bengaluru/events/268851360/) organized by the [Progate](https://progate.com/) in collabration with [JSLovers](https://jslovers.com) in Bangalore.

 ## Who I am?
 Hello, I am Neha Sharma, working as UI Manager.
 I am also the founder of Tech Community - JSLovers.
 JSLovers based in Delhi, Mumbai, Bangalore, and, Pune.
 We do monthly tech meetups.